alphagov/router-api/README.md

 ### Backends

 Backends represent an application that the router can route requests to.
 They are referenced by entries in the routes collection.
+Information about the backend data structure can be found in the [router repository](https://github.com/alphagov/router#backends).

 ##### Getting details for a backend: